krishtyagi277/TDD_Kata_String_Calculator/README.md

+Steps to run this code:

+1. Clone the code in your local machine
+2. npm install
+3. To run the test cases run command: `npm test`

+Here, I have used Jest for unit testing.

 TDD Kata 1 - String Calculator is a popular coding exercise designed to practice Test-Driven Development (TDD) principles.
 The exercise involves implementing a simple string calculator that can take a string of numbers and return their sum.

+Here I have followed the TDD rules, for each case I have written the test case and after passing the case I have refactore the code.

+To fix the bug, I have used a strategy of minimal change required to fix the bug.
+I believe in writing proper comments/defination of the methods So I have added the proper comments.

 Here's a breakdown of the typical steps involved:

 \*\*Create a simple String calculator with a method add(String numbers).